 In Sub-Saharan Africa, financial inclusion has increased rapidly in recent years due mainly to the development of digital financial services and innovative business models such as agent banking.
 More than 30 percent of adults had a bank account in 2014, up from 24 percent in 2011.
 While just 2 percent of adults worldwide have a mobile account, 12 percent in Sub-Saharan Africa have one.

 IFC helps advance financial inclusion through investments in the financial sector, advisory services to investment clients and other private sector clients, and through advisory services to stakeholders in financial infrastructure.
-In order to reach Universal Financial Access by 2020, IFC is committed to extend formal financial services to 600 million people, and many of our focus countries are on the African continent.

 EXAMPLES OF WHAT WE DO

 Supply Chain Finance